OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ### Taint Analysis

-Taint analysis is a technique to perform information flow analysis.
-Taint analysis is used for tracking the flow of sensitive information within a program.
-For example, tracking the usage of geolocation information collected in an Android app - whether it is being sent to 3rd party domains or not.
+Taint analysis is an information flow analysis technique.
+It involves tracking the flow of sensitive information within a program.
+For example, determining the usage of geolocation information collected in an Android app - whether it is being sent to 3rd party domains or not.

-In taint analysis, from where a sensitive information originates is called a source, while eventually where the information is used is called a sink.
-For instance in an Android app getDeviceId() and sendTextMessage() function calls are made.
-Using taint analysis we can determine whether the device ID is being sent out as a text message or not.
-In this case, getDeviceId() is a source and sendTextMessage() is a sink, and using taint analysis we determine if there is a direct path between the source and the sink.
-If there is a direct path, then such a flow is called a leak.
+In taint analysis, the information is defined to flow from source to sink.
+Source is from where a sensitive information originates, while a sink is where the information is eventually used.
+For instance in an Android app, `getDeviceId()` and `sendTextMessage()` function calls are used.
+Using taint analysis we can determine whether the device ID from `getDeviceId()` is being sent out as a text message or not, using `sendTextMessage()`.
+For taint analysis,  `getDeviceId()` is the source and `sendTextMessage()` is the sink, and we determine if there is a direct path between the source and sink.
+If there is a direct path, then such a flow is called a **leak**.

-Manual analysis of above stated examples is not scalable for large codebases.
+Often with big applications information flow analysis performed manually is very time consuming, and can be inaccurate.
 Taint analysis provides an excellent alternative to automate such analysis.
 Taint analysis can be performed both statically and dynamically, with each approach having its own pros and cons.
 Discussing these pros and cons is beyond the scope of this section.

-There are multiple tools which perform taint analysis on native code, like [Triton](https://github.com/jonathansalwan/Triton "Triton"), [bincat](https://github.com/airbus-seclab/bincat "bincat") to name a few.
-In this section we will focus on Android Java code, and use [FlowDroid](https://github.com/secure-software-engineering/FlowDroid "FlowDroid") to perform taint analysis.
+There are multiple tools which perform taint analysis on native code, like [Triton](https://github.com/jonathansalwan/Triton "Triton"), [bincat](https://github.com/airbus-seclab/bincat "bincat").
+In this section we will focus on Android Java code, and use [FlowDroid](https://github.com/secure-software-engineering/FlowDroid "FlowDroid") to perform the taint analysis.
 Apart from FlowDroid, [GDA](https://github.com/charles2gan/GDA-android-reversing-Tool/wiki/GDA-Static-Taint-Analysis "GDA") also supports taint analysis for Android apps.

 FlowDroid is an open-source tool, built on top of [soot](https://github.com/soot-oss/soot "soot") - a framework for analyzing and transforming Java and Android applications.
 FlowDroid performs a fully context, object and flow-sensitive taint analysis, while accommodating the additional complexity of Android application's lifecycle and UI widgets in the analysis.

 FlowDroid tool can be used either as a standalone command line tool or as a library.
 The former mostly to perform a quick analysis, while later for performing complex analysis.
 We will use command line tool and perform taint analysis on [InsecureShop v1.0]( https://github.com/hax0rgb/InsecureShop/releases/tag/v1.0 "InsecureShop") application.

-In InsecureShop application, the application accepts username and password, and stores them into shared preferences.
-In this example, we are interested how this stored username and password is used.
-Username and password is the sensitive information, while reading from shared preferences will become the source.
-Sink for this analysis can be multiple operations, like sending over the network, sending out in an Intent, storing in an external file etc. For simplicity, let us only consider the scenario where an Intent is sent with username and password as extra parameters.
+In InsecureShop app, it accepts username and password as input, and stores them into the app's shared preferences.
+For taint analysis, we are interested in how this stored username and password is used.
+For our analysis, username and password is the sensitive information, while reading from shared preferences will be the source.
+Sink for this analysis can be multiple operations - sending over the network, sending out in an Intent, storing in an external file etc. For simplicity, let us only consider the scenario where an `Intent` is sent with username and password included as extra parameters to the `Intent`.

 To use FlowDroid, firstly, we need to provide an input list of possible sources and sinks to evaluate for.
-For our example, we will use the following (named sources_sink.txt):
+In our case, reading from shared preferences will be the source, while adding parameters to an `Intent` as sink.
+The config file will look as following (and named as source_sink.txt):

 ```
 <android.content.SharedPreferences: java.lang.String getString(java.lang.String, java.lang.String)> -> _SOURCE_